|Nutritional Guidelines (per serving)|

 Combine flour, salt, pepper 1 minced garlic clove in a plastic Tupperware or Ziploc container.
 Add in cubed beef and seal container.
 Shake to coat the beef thoroughly with flour mixture.

-Once beef has browned, slowly add the red Burgundy wine and beef broth.
-Bring mixture to a boil, then turn heat down and add the mushroom and onions back to the skillet.
+Once the beef has browned, slowly add the red Burgundy wine and beef broth.
+Bring mixture to a boil, then turn the heat down and add the mushroom and onions back to the skillet.
 Allow to simmer for another 10 minutes or so.

 Add thyme and bay leaf.
 You want to see the liquid reduced by about 1/3 and the sauce to thicken.
 Keep stirring and scraping the skillet during the simmer phase.
 You may add a little extra flour if needed to thicken the Burgundy sauce.
 Towards the end of the simmer phase add the finely chopped fresh parsley for a little added flavor.
 Add the optional bacon crumbles and pearled onions.

-Serve with roasted or mashed potatoes (red or yukon are best bets) or over well-buttered egg noodles and a side of sauteed spinach sprinkled with sea salt.
+Serve with roasted or mashed potatoes (red or Yukon are best bets) or over well-buttered egg noodles and a side of sauteed spinach sprinkled with sea salt.
 Consider serving the same red Burgundy wine that was used in the recipe with the meal to accent and draw out the parallel flavors.